5 Professional Techniques to Record Electric Guitar at Home

 BUT, here’s where it gets interesting!
 I’m also recommending a DI box to split your guitar performance into TWO signals…

-• The first signal goes into the DI, out the throughput and into the amp model (input 1)
+• The first signal goes into the DI, out the “throughput” and into the amp model (input 1)

-That’s SUPER professional and could save you the need to re-record a guitar track!
+This method is highly professional and could save you the need to re-record a guitar track!

 You could also process that clean DI signal through a non-DSP amp modelling plugin and layer it with the original to create depth in your mix.